adfec/docker-commands/README.md

 ## Logs

-Monitor any event that is registered by the application.
+Monitor any event that is registered by the application or container.
 Use -f for tail mode

     docker logs <image_name | id (also first 3 characters)>
     docker logs -f <image_name | id (also first 3 characters)>